OldRacingCars.com

 Notes on the cars:

 1. McLaren M10B [400-03] (Roy Lane): Alan McKenchnie for Mike Walker UK 1970.
 The monocoque was replaced (by 400-18S) so that Walker could get the lower engine mount specification used by Gethin and Ganley.
 The 400-03 chassis to Roy Lane (Warwick, Warwickshire) and built up with 5.5-litre Chev for the British Hill Climb Championship 1971.
 To Richard Shardlow (Baslow, Derbyshire) for hillclimbs in 1972 but rolled at Harewood.
 To John Bailey and rebuilt for Sprints during 1974 and 1975.
 To Harry Phillips (Coventry) 1976 for libre.
-Then unknown until sold in 1984 by Ian Webb (Dorking) to Roger Ealand, and raced in 1985 and 1986.
+Bought from Phillips by Andrew Baber (Lydney, Gloucestershire), who only used the car in demos, and then sold it in early 1984 to Ian Webb (Dorking).
+Webb sold it almost immediately to Roger Ealand, who raced it in 1985 and 1986.
 To Paul Palmer and restored by Michael Cane Ltd, then to Ed Hubbard, and then to Ean Pugh (Wales & Monaco) in 1988.
-However, Ean was quite sure the car he bought was the "ex-Prophet" 400-04, not 400-03.
+However, Ean believed the car he bought was the "ex-Prophet" 400-04, not 400-03.
 Sold to Keith Norris in June 2020.

 2. Brabham BT21C [6] (Spencer Elton): New to Sir Nicholas Williamson (Mortimer, Berkshire), fitted with a standard 1600cc Vegantune Ford twin cam and raced in the British Hill Climb Championship in 1968.
 Won at Bouley Bay in July.
 Williamson ordered a BT29 for 1969 but it was late arriving and he ended up using the BT21C again until acquiring a McLaren M10A in August.
 The Brabham was sold to Spencer Elton (Westbury, Wiltshire) and raced in sprints and hillclimbs in 1970 and 1971.
 Sold in August 1971 to Peter Varley (Bradford/Silkston, South Yorkshire) who took a surprise second place at Wiscombe Park in May 1972.
 Varley raced the car for several more years but was finishing further down the results sheets by 1976.
 Next seen when raced by Peter Speakman (Broughton-in-Furness, Cumbria) in 1988 and 1989.
 Sold to Tim Barrington 1991, then to Michel Réchède (Pau, France) in 2004.